-In addition to the requirements established for admission to the University, the Department of Exercise, Health, and Sport Sciences requires applicants to have successfully completed high school chemistry and biology with labs.
+In addition to requirements established for admission to the University, applicants to programs in exercise science and health science should have successfully completed high school chemistry and biology with labs.

 Change of Major

-Students enrolled in other USM programs of study desiring to enroll in athletic training, exercise science, or health sciences through the change of major process must have a minimum USM GPA of 2.50.
+Students enrolled in other USM programs of study who desire to enroll in exercise science or health sciences through the change of major process must have a minimum USM GPA of 2.50.
 Students cannot double major within department offerings.

 Experiential Learning Requirements